Book Corner: The King’s Jewel by Elizabeth Chadwick

 *

-The story of William and Gundrada de Warenne appears in my book, Silk and the Sword: the Women of the Norman Conquest.
-It will be told in much greater detail in Warenne: The Earls of Surrey from the Conquest to 1347, due out in 2021.
+The story of William and Gundrada de Warenne appears in my books, Silk and the Sword: the Women of the Norman Conquest and in even greater detail in Defenders of the Norman Crown: Rise and Fall of the Warenne Earls of Surrey.

 *

-Footnotes: ¹Early Yorkshire Charters Volume 8 Edited by William Farrer and Charles Travis Clay; ²ibid; ³C.P.Lewis, Oxforddnb.com
+Footnotes: ¹Early Yorkshire Charters Volume 8 Edited by William Farrer and Charles Travis Clay; ²ibid; ³C.P.Lewis, Oxforddnb.com; 4 Elisabeth M.C.
+Van Houts and Rosalind C. Love (eds and trans), The Warenne (Hyde) Chronicle

 Images: Gundrada and William de Warenne church windows ©lewespriory.org.uk; Castle Acre and Lewes Priory courtesy of Wikipedia; Gundrada’s tombstone and the tombs of Gundrada and William courtesy of findagrave.com.